 What Is Advice-Only Financial Planning?

 Financial literacy is not taught in our schools.
 Money is not mentioned around the dinner table.
 Yet, Wall Street obfuscates investing and “financial advisors” hide fees and commissions.
 The solution?
-Advice-Only Financial Planning.
+Advice-Only Financial Planners.

-Paying for financial planning can be confusing and expensive.
-If you have an insurance salesman giving advice, you might wind up with complicated life insurance products that you don’t need.
+Paying for financial planning is confusing and expensive.
+Watch out for incentives!
+If you have an insurance salesman giving advice, you might wind up with complicated life insurance and annuity products that you don’t need.
 With a commissioned salesman—a broker—you get sold expensive mutual funds.
 Worse still, fee-based folks wrap fees around your investments and metamorphize from fiduciaries to salesmen pitching their employer’s best interest.
 Even Fee-Only Fiduciaries hide their fees behind Assets Under Management laced with conflicts of interest.

 The solution: Advice-Only.

 What is Advice-Only?

-Advice-Only Financial Planning is defined as the comprehensive process of designing money-related goals and outcomes achieved through a transparent and incentive-aligned relationship that minimizes conflict of interests.
+Advice-Only Financial Planning is the comprehensive process of designing money-related goals and outcomes achieved through a transparent and incentive-aligned relationship that minimizes conflict of interests.

 Advice-Only is fiduciary by definition.
 That is, the client’s best interests are always front and center.
 Beyond Fee-Only (which merely means lack of commissions), Advice-Only implies assets are not managed for profit.

 Currently, many “financial advisors” seek to gather assets.
 There are two aspects of the asset management model that are particularly troublesome.

 Second, and even more important, assets have very little to do with the planning process!
 A goal of financial planning is to have enough assets to cover life’s liabilities, but to make that the focal point of the relationship under-represents the importance of the actual value of planning: true financial advice!

 Financial advice is not merely a value-add to stick on top of asset management.
 Financial Advice is the true purpose of financial planning.
 Advice is the value.

 What are the Conflicts of Interest in Financial Advice?

 Above, a reproduction from a Advice-Only Financial Planner.
-He doesn’t call himself and advice-only financial planner, because it is a relatively new term.
+He doesn’t call himself one, yet, because it is a relatively new term.